blinry/soft-drink-recipes/README.md

 ## Equipment

 - Electric hand mixer.
+- High-precision weighing scale.
 - Small glass or ceramic container that barely fits your mixer.
 Don't use a plastic container, as the oils will start to break it down.
 - Small syringe with a blunt-tip needle for measuring the oils.
-Alternatively, 1 ml of essential oil weighs around 0.85 g.
+Alternatively, 1 ml of essential oil weighs around 0.85 g (but in my experience, measuring these tiny amounts by dripping them on a scale is rather imprecise).
-- High-precision weighing scale.

 ## Sourcing